Hong Kong anti-government protests spill into Manchester City game

 Others held up "No Extradition" signs calling on the Hong Kong government to categorically scrap the extradition bill rather than merely suspend it as they have done now.

-Manchester City won the game 6-1 with goals from David Silva and Raheem Sterling among others on a hot and humid night.
+Manchester City easily won the game 6-1, including two goals from winger Leroy Sane, on a hot and humid night.

+Also on the scoresheet were David Silva, Raheem Sterling, Nabil Touaizi and Iker Pozo in front of a disappointing turnout of just under 21,000 at Hong Kong Stadium.

-City manager Pep Guardiola had earlier said he was affected by such protests at a human level.
+City manager Pep Guardiola had earlier said protests affected him at a human level.
 The former Barcelona coach was born in the Spanish region of Catalonia, and has been a staunch supporter of its push for independence from Spain.

 "Always in society we have to accept protests," Guardiola was quoted as saying by local media.